GCU Counseling World

 Counseling Community Connections

-Counseling Community Connections (CCC) is an online resource center building community and strengthening personal and professional identity.
+Counseling Community Connections (CCC) is an online resource center, building community and strengthening personal and professional counselor identity.

 CHSS Academic Unit